danigiron/devops-test-helloworld-aws/README.md

 ```
 > Note: When `--action=delete` the resource is ignored and allways remove all resources

-The next command generate do the following steps:
+The next command do the following steps:

 ```
 deploy.py --env=prod --resource=deploy --action=create